Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/quickstart.md

 !!! example "Installation steps"
     === ":fontawesome-brands-windows: Windows"
-        1. Install that version or a newer version from the [Python website](https://www.python.org/downloads/).<br>
+        1. Install that version or a newer version from the [Python website][python-download].<br>
             Make sure to select the option to "_Add Python to PATH_"!

-        2. Download the [latest GitHub release](https://github.com/vapoursynth/vapoursynth/releases) for Vapoursynth.
+        2. Download the [latest GitHub release][vapoursynth-release] for Vapoursynth.

         3. Install JET using pip: